 Improving our method & data

 Improving the accuracy of our emissions data is ongoing.
-During 2022, these improvements led to some alterations in our reported emissions for previous years.
-Most notably, in scope 3 reductions.
-In our 2021 sustainability disclosure this was reported as -7% compared to 2019.
-After updates to the method, it was reported as -3% compared to 2019 in our 2022 sustainability disclosure.
+During 2023, these improvements led to some alterations in our reported emissions for previous years.
+Most notably, in scope 3 emissions and reductions for our science-based targets.

 CDP submissions